mariodss/azure-network-protocols/README.md

 <p><b>3.6) </b>Stop the ping activity</p>

 <p>Observations</p>
 <p>-By creating an inbound security rule for our Linux machine we can block ICMP traffic from any source.
-After applying this rule to our machine, if we ping the Linux machine from our Windows mahine through PowerShell, we observe the ping traffic timing out.</p>
+After applying this rule to our machine, if we ping the Linux machine through PowerShell, we observe the ping traffic timing out.</p>
 <br />

 <p>